Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Introduction

 \subsubsection{Domain Specific Languages}

-improving performance is essential, but usually, comes with the price of error-prone hand-optimisation.
+improving performance is essential but usually comes with the price of error-prone hand-optimization.
 Finding ways to automate HPC code generation led to the birth of several domain-specific Languages (DSLs) like Devito \cite{LuporiniTOMS, Louboutin2019}, which is used in this paper.
-Several DSL/compiler frameworks are working towards the automated generation of PDE solvers such as FEniCS \cite{FEniCSProject2015} and Firedrake \cite{Rathgeber2017}.
+Several DSL/compiler frameworks are working towards the automated generation of PDE solvers, such as FEniCS \cite{FEniCSProject2015}, and Firedrake \cite{Rathgeber2017}.
 Halide \cite{Ragan-Kelley2018}, implemented as an internal DSL in C++.
-OpenSBLI \cite{Jacobs2017OpenSBLIAF} is also another framework that generated C code from Python-based high-level abstractions targetting equations written in Einstein notation.
-Halide is a language targeting code generation for digital image processing featuring memory locality and vectorised computation optimisations and ported to multi-core CPUs and GPUs.
+OpenSBLI \cite{Jacobs2017OpenSBLIAF} is another framework that generated C code from Python-based high-level abstractions targetting equations written in Einstein notation.
+Halide is a language targeting code generation for digital image processing featuring memory locality and vectorized computation optimizations and ported to multi-core CPUs and GPUs.

-Other automatic code-generation frameworks are OPS \cite{Reguly2014} for GPU code generation and YASK \cite{Yount2015} that is a DSL to create high-performance stencil code for implementing (FD) methods and similar applications mainly targetting Intel Skylake and Knights Landing.
-Lift \cite{Hagedorn2018}, achieves performance portability on parallel accelerators by combining high-level functional data-parallel language with rewrite rules which encode algorithmic and hardware-specific optimisation choices.
-Stella \cite{Stella} and GridTools \cite{Thaler2019} are DSLs embedded in C++ implemented using template meta-programming, focusing on performance driving HPC for weather and climate simulations.
+Other automatic code-generation frameworks are OPS \cite{Reguly2014} for GPU code generation and YASK \cite{Yount2015}, a DSL to create high-performance FD-stencil code.
+Lift \cite{Hagedorn2018}, achieves performance portability on parallel accelerators by combining high-level functional data-parallel language with rewrite rules which encode algorithmic and hardware-specific optimization choices.
+Stella \cite{Stella} and GridTools \cite{Thaler2019} are DSLs embedded in C++, focusing on weather and climate HPC simulations.